kupara/dsa/README.md

 		The root node is at level 0, its children are at level 1, those nodes' children are at level 2, and so on.

 8. Graphs and Graphs Algorithms
+		A *graph* consists of a set of vertices and a set of *edges*.
+		Edges are defined as a pair (v1, v2), where v1 and v2 are two vertices in a graph.
+A vertex can also have a weight, which is sometimes called a cost.
+		A graph whose pairs are ordered is called a directed graph, or just a *digraph*.
+When pairs are ordered in a directed graph, an arrow is drawn from one pair to another pair.
+		Directed graphs indicate the flow direction from vertex to vertex.

 9. Heaps